amitsaha/website2bin/README.md

 ## Learn more

-Checkout the [./presentation](presentation) at Gophercon 2021 ligtnight talk.
+Checkout the [presentation](./presentation) at GopherCon 2021 ligtnight talks Day 3.
+I tried to make the slides accessible using Microsoft Powerpoint's suggestions (.PPTX file).

+Talk link coming up.

 ## Limitations